wet-boew/wet-boew-wpss/README.md

-## Web and Open Data Validator version 6.5.0
+## Web and Open Data Validator version 6.6.0

 The Web and Open Data Validator provides web developers and quality assurance testers the ability to perform a number of web site, web page validation and Open data validation tasks at one time.
+Web site checking includes
+- WCAG 2.0 A an AA
+- Link checking (e.g. broken links, broken anchors, cross language links)
+- Mark-up validation (HTML, CSS, XML, Javascript)
+- Mobile optimization (based on Yahoo's best practices)

+Open data checking includes
+- CSV, JSON, JSON schema and XML validation
+- Content validation based on data dictionary patterns

 ## Major Changes

 Web Tool

 ```
-- Check the mime-type of image links and favicon to ensure that it is an image
-  mime-type - BAD_IMAGE_MIME_TYPE
-- Correct bug in URL parsing in PhantomJS user agent that caused some URLs to be truncated
-  when sent to web servers.
-- Update HTML5 validator to version 17.7.0.
+- Fix bug in PDF file checker which can cause it to hang.
-- Check for invalid separator for dc.subject terms - Metadata
+- Check for multiple <main> tags or tags with role="main" - WCAG_2.0-SC1.3.1
 ```

 Open Data_Tool

 ```
-- Check for missing module when running JSON schema validator - OD_VAL
+- Don't analyze content to determine encoding of data files, only use the charset
+  HTTP::Response header or the presence of a UTF-8 BOM - OD_ENC
+- If there is no data dictionary, don't report errors with JSON-CSV field names - TP_PW_OD_DATA
+- Remove leading and trailing whitespace from JSON field names before checking
-- Check for CSV version for each JSON-CSV data file - TP_PW_OD_DATA
+  data dictionary - TP_PW_OD_DATA
-- Check that each item in the JSON-CSV data array have the same number and fields and
-  same field names - OD_DATA
-- Check that all data items match for JSON-CSV and CSV variants of data files - OD_DATA
+- To allow for offline installations, add Python module vcversioner version 2.16
+  (used by jsonschema).
 ```

-Version 6.5.0 contains the following updates and additions
+Version 6.6.0 contains the following updates and additions

 ## Web

 ```
-- Check the mime-type of image links and favicon to ensure that it is an image
-  mime-type - BAD_IMAGE_MIME_TYPE
-- Correct bug in URL parsing in PhantomJS user agent that caused some URLs to be truncated
-  when sent to web servers.
-- Correct merging of links from original, modified and generated HTML markup.
-- Update HTML5 validator to version 17.7.0.
+- Fix bug in PDF file checker which can cause it to hang.
-- Check for invalid separator for dc.subject terms - Metadata
+- Check for multiple <main> tags or tags with role="main" - WCAG_2.0-SC1.3.1
-- Check for 64 bit Perl installation.
-The Win32::GUI module will not install on a 64 bit
-  Perl installation.
 ```

 ## Open Data

 ```
-- Check for missing module when running JSON schema validator - OD_VAL
+- Don't analyze content to determine encoding of data files, only use the charset
+  HTTP::Response header or the presence of a UTF-8 BOM - OD_ENC
+- If there is no data dictionary, don't report errors with JSON-CSV field names - TP_PW_OD_DATA
+- Remove leading and trailing whitespace from JSON field names before checking
-- Check for CSV version for each JSON-CSV data file - TP_PW_OD_DATA
+  data dictionary - TP_PW_OD_DATA
-- Check that language variations of JSON-CSV data files have the same number of rows
-  and same fields - OD_DATA
-- Check that CSV and JSON-CSV data files have the same number of data rows - OD_DATA
-- Check that each item in the JSON-CSV data array have the same number and fields and
-  same field names - OD_DATA
-- Check that CSV column headings and JSON-CSV data item field names match in JSON-CSV and
-  CSV variants of data files - OD_DATA
-- Check that CSV column types and JSON-CSV data item field types match in JSON-CSV and
-  CSV variants of data files - OD_DATA
-- Check that numeric CSV column sums and numeric JSON-CSV data field values match in
-  SON-CSV and CSV variants of data files - OD_DATA
+- Correct bug with CSV row field count check - OD_DATA
+- Update csv-validator to version 1.2-RC2
+- Update jsonschema to version 2.6.0
+- To allow for offline installations, add Python module vcversioner version 2.16
+  (used by jsonschema).
-- Check that all data items match for JSON-CSV and CSV variants of data files - OD_DATA
+- Improve exception handling for headings and lists in CSV data cells - OD_DATA
 ```

 ## Web and Open Data Validator Installer

-The tool installer, WPSS_Tool.exe, does NOT include the required Perl or Python installers (as was the case for previous releases).
+The tool installer, WPSS_Tool.exe, does NOT include the required Perl or Python installers.
 Perl and Python must be installed on the workstation prior to installing the WPSS_Tool.

 Supported versions of Perl include
 - Strawberry Perl 5.18 (32 bit) available from http://strawberry-perl.googlecode.com/files/strawberry-perl-5.18.1.1-32bit.msi